paulskirk53/Observatory-wiki/NINA.md

 Mount - choose 'On-camera'  (phd2 chooses this for you if you pick 'simulator' as the camera.)
 Aux Mount choose 'Telescope Simulator for .NET (ASCOM)'

-The profile I created on 27th September 2025 is called Test
+The PHD2 profile I created on 27th September 2025 is called Test

 **Setting up:**

 Equipment > go through the tabs and select the equipment from dropdown.
 See **Options** below for setting up Dome geometry

-There's a connect all button at bottom left.
+There's a connect all button at bottom left, but it connects equipment that we haven't got.

 **Options**
 **Plate solve :**